atmoswing/atmoswing-user-manual/docs/app-forecaster/preferences.rst

 * Directory containing the parameters files: contains the :ref:`xml parameters files (defining by the method parameters)<parameters-file-forecaster>`
 * Directory containing the predictand DB: contains the :ref:`NetCDF file generated from the predictand data<predictand-db>`.
 * Directory containing the archive predictors: predictor describing the candidate situations (for example :ref:`reanalyses<reanalyses>`).
 * Directory to save downloaded real-time predictors: the operational NWP model outputs.
-Subdirectories are automatically created for each date according to a year/month/day structure.
+Subdirectories are automatically created for each date according to a year/month/day structure (respectively \\ on Windows).
 * Directory to save the forecast outputs (NetCDF): location where the results are stored.
 Subdirectories are also generated for each date.
 * Directory to save the forecast exports (xml): location where the synthesis xml file is saved.

 .. image:: img/preferences-paths-forecasting.png
    :align: center